ControlAltDelete990/VideoSwitch/index.md

 <img src="Simulator Screen Shot - iPhone XR - 2020-02-10 at 04.13.48.png" alt="app image" class="inline"/>

+The application is fast and reliable.
+It was tested by my friends and family who really like it, so I hope you do aswell :)

 If you have any questions regarding the app, feel free to email me on